 Although the lakes are natural, the Twin Lakes Dam was constructed in 1978 about 2,500 feet downstream from the original location of Twin Lakes, making the lakes part of a project to store water in the Pueblo Reservoir.
 Water is moved from Turquoise Lake to Mt.
 Elbert's power plant and then on to Twin Lakes.
 From there the water goes to Lake Creek and the Arkansas River and on to the Pueblo Reservoir.
 The Mt.
 Elbert power plant is on the north shore of Twin Lakes.
 The plant is equal to a 14-story building most of which is below ground, and includes a visitor center that's open in the summer to explain the project.

-Recreation on and around the lake is managed by the US Forest Service with camping, hiking, climbing (including ice climbing), and snowmobiling.
+Recreation on and around Twin Lakes is managed by the U.S. Forest Service with camping, hiking, climbing (including ice climbing), and snowmobiling.
 Located in the San Isabel National Forest, the Forest Service offers a boat ramp and four campgrounds: Dexter Point, Lakeview, Twin Peaks, and Parry Peak.
 The lakes are only 34 miles from Aspen and about an hour from Copper Mountain and Breckenridge, names familiar to skiers.
 Twin Lakes offer great boating and fishing for Mackinaw, rainbow, and brown trout.
 Ice fishing is popular in winter.